-Additionally, with our process mining software, QPR ProcessAnalyzer, you can define the custom attributes that you want your KPIs to have, then include them in QPR ProcessAnalyzer to build a custom KPI.
+Additionally, with our process mining software, QPR ProcessAnalyzer, you can define the custom attributes you want your KPIs to have and then include them in QPR ProcessAnalyzer to build a custom KPI.
 Consequently, you spend much less time and effort compared to the traditional business intelligence approach.

 3. Understand the root causes of your problems

-In the process mining approach, after you set up your process mining model, you already have access to more than 1000 standard KPIs.
+After you set up your process mining model in the process mining approach, you already have access to more than 1000 standard KPIs.
 This means while you create the process mining model, the software calculates and gives you a considerable amount of extra information from your raw data.
 For example, when you look at one KPI from these auto-generated KPIs, you now have 999 other KPIs as your potential root causes: you can see which other KPIs correlate with it.

-Similarly, if you review your custom KPIs with process mining, you already have more than 1000 other standard KPIs as a source of information for your root cause analysis.
-From this point, you can go through these potential root causes one by one, or start by understanding this KPI's cause and effect.
-Process mining allows you to drill down these potential root causes to understand what is actually happening in your processes.
+Similarly, if you review your custom KPIs with process mining, you already have more than 1000 other standard KPIs as sources of information for your root cause analysis.
+From this point, you can go through these potential root causes one by one or start by understanding this KPI's cause and effect.
+Process mining allows you to drill down these possible root causes to understand what is happening in your processes.

 4. Prediction for open cases that are likely to fail the KPIs

-Process mining, on the other hand, gives you access to data from all the cases in your business process, each of which involves certain activities and has different case attributes.
-All of these data can be used for machine learning based predictions on a case level.
-You won't need a data scientist to help you build these prediction reports if you use QPR ProcessAnalyzer.
-By running this prediction feature, you are commanding the software to take into account all the old cases in your system.
-You only need to configure the tool to check what attributes and activities are correlating in a meaningful way with the result to increase the accuracy of the predictions.
+On the other hand, process mining gives you access to data from all the cases in your business process, each of which involves certain activities and has different case attributes.
+All of these data can be used for machine learning-based predictions on a case level.
+You won't need a data scientist to build these prediction reports if you use QPR ProcessAnalyzer.
+By running this prediction feature, you command the software to take into account all the old cases in your system.
+You only need to configure the tool to check what attributes and activities are correlating in a meaningful way to increase the accuracy of the predictions.

 5. QPR ProcessAnalyzer for Process KPI Reporting